Toloka/WSDMCup2023/reproduction/README.md

 # Reproduction Example

-Here we show how to make a reproduction sumbmission.
+Here we show how to make a reproduction submission.
 The reproduction of your inference code must be packed as a Docker image.
 We show how to do this by packing our baseline solution.

 ## Setup